BernhardClemm/ft-proposal/README.md

 #### Totals

-To get the mean absolute error of projected seats across party groups, run `code/ep-projections-acc.R`, until and include section "Mean absolute error on group level".
+To get the mean absolute error of projected seats across party groups (i.e., the number of 10.4), run `code/ep-projections-acc.R`, until and include section "Mean absolute error on group level".
 The code also produces the following plot of projection error by party group:

 <img src="https://github.com/BernhardClemm/ft-proposal/blob/main/output/ep-totals-accuracy.png?raw=true" width="60%">